 I heard every story about every game, every long night at practice, about every “boy you gonna be a man when I get through with you”, every and all things Coach Gilliam.
 The very idea of disappointing Coach Gilliam, my father’s hero, MADE me go to class even when I did not want too.
 After all, he was paying for my books!
 I had no choice.

 After a few semesters, I moved off the yard.
 As fate would have it, I moved across the hall from none other than Coach Gilliam.
 I suddenly understood every conversation I heard my father tell about curfews.
 Living across the hall from Coach Gilliam was an experience I will never forget.
 I read every book he read.
 I ate what he ate.
 I watched every football game ever played by anyone that was suited in a Big Blue uniform.
 And no matter how I tried, I could not leave my apartment without his door opening to make sure I was alone.
 Living next day to Coach Gilliam I definitely learned perseverance.

 Living in my father's house, on campus and across the hall from Coach Gilliam, I understand fully what it means to love TSU.
 I know without a doubt that I stand on the shoulders of those before me.
 I wouldn’t be where I am without my family.
 And my father would not be who he is without having men like Coach Gilliam who made sure he did not have to walk on grass but on the road that was paved by their sacrifices.
 The day I met Coach Gilliam, I understood what legacy meant.
 My father’s legacy became mine as well.
-Coach Gilliam, as we celebrate TSU’s past, present, and future in the Big Blue Issue, I want to say thank you for every lesson you taught me about being a man in the game of life.
+Coach Gilliam, as we celebrate TSU’s past, present, and future I want to say thank you for every lesson you taught me about being a man in the game of life.
 The evenings spent with you, I will always treasure.
 God bless you!

 Originally published in the Big Blue Issue